5-Day Itinerary: Gardens of Counties Down & Antrim

 Best time to visit June, July and August

 For the garden enthusiast a visit to Belfast will not be complete without a stop in the Botanic Gardens.
-Situated near Queen's University Belfast, the Botanic Gardens is an important part of Belfast’s Victorian heritage and a popular meeting place for residents, students and tourists.
+Situated near Queen's University Belfast, the Botanic Gardens is an important part of Belfast’s Victorian heritage and a popular meeting place for residents, students and tourists with an extensive rose garden, long herbaceous borders and the tree enthusiast can seek out the rare oaks planted in the 1880s.

-There is an extensive rose garden, long herbaceous borders and the tree enthusiast can seek out the rare oaks planted in the 1880s, including the hornbeam-leafed oak.
-Two of the most notable early greenhouses in Europe are to be found here - the Tropical Ravine and the Palm House.
+Two of the most notable early greenhouses in Europe are to be found here - the Tropical Ravine (currently closed) and the Palm House.
 Designed by Charles Lanyon, the Palm House is one of the earliest examples of a curvilinear cast iron glasshouse.
 Its construction was initiated by the Belfast Botanical and Horticultural Society in the 1830s.
 The two wings were completed in 1840, and were built by Richard Turner of Dublin, who later built the Great Palm House at Kew Gardens.
 Over the years, the Palm House has acquired a reputation for good plant collections.
 The cool wing houses all year round displays of colour and scent using plants such as geranium, fuchsia, begonia and built displays.